-- a maximum of three apartment buildings containing a maximum of 500 apartment dwelling units and an enclosed recreation centre will be permitted on the lands at a floor space index (FSI) of 2.09; - building heights shall range from seven to ten storeys adjacent to Creditview Road to 12 storeys on the south side of Melia Drive to 18 storeys adjacent to the southern boundary of the site in the vicinity of the GO train station on the St. Lawrence and Hudson Railway; and
+- a maximum of three apartment buildings containing a maximum of 500 apartment dwelling units and an enclosed recreation centre will be permitted on the lands at a floor space index (FSI) of 2.09; - b. building heights shall range from seven to ten storeys adjacent to Creditview Road to 12 storeys on the south side of Melia Drive to 18 storeys adjacent to the southern boundary of the site in the vicinity of the GO train station on the St. Lawrence and Hudson Railway; and

-- c. the development of these lands will also be subject to the following: - i. no vehicular access to Melia Drive; - ii. the erection of an enclosed recreation centre concurrent with the erection of the 12 storey apartment building fronting on Melia Drive; and - iii. provision for Rathburn Road West modifications and site access to the satisfaction of the City of Mississauga.
+- i. no vehicular access to Melia Drive; - ii. the erection of an enclosed recreation centre concurrent with the erection of the 12 storey apartment building fronting on Melia Drive; and - iii. provision for Rathburn Road West modifications and site access to the satisfaction of the City of Mississauga.